How to Grow and Care for Ficus radicans 'Variegata' Indoors

 Variegated Rooting Fig, Ficus radicans 'Variegata'

-Ficus radicans 'Variegata' Problems
+Ficus radicans 'Variegata' Problems with Remedies

-Ficus radicans 'Variegata' (Variegated Rooting Fig) indoor growing problems include loss of variegation, leaf drop, brown leaves, drooping leaves, diseases and pests among others.
+Ficus radicans 'Variegata' (Variegated Rooting Fig) growing problems include loss of variegation, leaf drop, brown leaves, drooping leaves, diseases and pests among others.
 Keeping reading for more details on these problems and how to fix them.

 Loss of leaf variegation

 Loss of variegation in Variegated Rooting Fig is due to too little light as it requires bright light with some direct sunlight for optimum growth and cannot tolerate low light.
+Move the plant to a brighter spot and ensure it is receiving bright light with 4-6 hours of direct sunshine or instal a grow light where the natural lighting is not sufficient.
+Check out this guide on understanding light for houseplants.

 Brown leaf tips and edges

 Variegated Rooting Fig requires high humidity to thrive.
 If the humidity is too low it responds with brown leaf tips and edges.
+Set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity You may also grow the plant in the moist areas in the home like the bathroom, kitchen, laundy area and others if the lighting is adequate.

 You liked it?
 Share on social media.